-Co-sleeping is practiced in many parts of the world and involves babies and young children sleeping close to their parents rather than in a separate room.
+Co-sleeping is practised in many parts of the world and involves babies and young children sleeping close to their parents rather than in a separate room.

 Telling someone that you and your partner share the bed with your baby can provoke unwelcome and often lengthy conversations about Sudden Infant Death Syndrome (SIDS) and studies that say you’re either putting your child in harm’s way or stifling their development.
 What’s worse is that because SIDS is so rare and child development is such an obscure science, it can often feel like you have nowhere to turn for answers.